XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 19w30d: Fixed that in remote judge memory consumed will *1024

 - 19w31a: User Search Feature (HHSOJ Monthly Update March 2019)

+- 19w32a: Display Codeforces Statement on HHSOJ with buffer!

+- 19w33a: The MathJax support for everywhere in HHSOJ

+- 19w34e: Fixed some typo in readme